Skip to content

 Halve the eggs lengthwise.
 Gently remove the yolks and place them in a small mixing bowl.
 Reserve the whites.

-Use a fork and smash the yolks together with the mayonnaise, Creole mustard, lemon juice, Creole seasoning, and hot sauce.
+Use a fork and smash the yolks together with the Blue Plate Mayonnaise, Creole mustard, lemon juice, Creole seasoning, and hot sauce.
 Once the yolk mixture is smooth, fold in the pimento, red onion and crab meat.

 Fill each half of the egg whites with the yolk mixture and garnish each one with the chopped parsley.
 Cover and refrigerate until ready to serve.